SmartGridandCity/SmartTourism/README.md

 # SmartTourism
-R script to analyse tourism traffic in a area
+R script to analyse tourism traffic in an area

 | Steps |     Source    |
 |:-----:|:-------------------:|